What is the meaning of “marketing effectiveness”?

 Measuring marketing effectiveness can revolutionize how you conduct your business, saving you time, resources, and money being spent ineffectively.
 However, you need the right tools to help you understand which marketing investment is worthwhile.

-Qualtrics CustomerXM™ can help you determine effectiveness through sophisticated analysis and data-led insight generation.
-With detailed attribution modeling, you’re able to see how your customer experience and marketing efforts relate to your vital business outcomes.
+Qualtrics BrandXM™ can help you determine effectiveness through sophisticated analysis and data-led insight generation.
+With detailed attribution modeling, you’re able to see how your brand experience and marketing efforts relate to your vital business outcomes.

 Instead of relying on marketing leadership to determine the next steps on every action, The Qualtrics XM Platform™ is able to generate data-led insights and suggest the next steps in raising your marketing ROI.
 With drag-and-drop integrations, you’re able to deliver insights to multiple teams at the right time to steer actions in the right direction.